25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### Looping Through Objects

-1. Using **For-In** loop, it loops over all of the enumerable properties and the prototypes of the object.
+1. Using **For-In** loop, it loops over all of the enumerable properties and the prototypes of the object

    ```javascript
    const obj = {